wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 As you can see, Spring Security 4.2.x has OAuth2 support as a secondary dependency.

-Let's take a look at the `application.yml` configuration file:
+Take a look at the `application.yml` configuration file:

 ```
 security: